 I am buying a new build apartment in Waltham Abbey.
 Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
 What sort of enquires would be asked in new build legal work.

 Here are examples of a selection of leasehold new build questions that you should expect your new-build leasehold conveyancing in Waltham Abbey

 Will the freehold then be transferred for a nominal consideration (not exceeding £100) to the Management Company?
 Please confirm the Lease plans are surveyor prepared.
 Investor purchasers must be able to freely grant unsecured tenancies at market rents without requiring any consents.
 The Lease must contain a provision on behalf of the Vendor to pay the service charges in respect of unoccupied units in order to ensure that all services can be provided.
 Please supply a car parking plan.

-Yesterday I discovered that there is a flying freehold element on a property I put an offer in two weeks back in what was supposed to be a straight forward, no chain conveyancing.
-Waltham Abbey is the location of the property.
-What do you suggest?
+I've recently found out that there is a flying freehold issue on a property I put an offer in last month in what was supposed to be a straight forward, no chain conveyancing.
+Waltham Abbey is where the house is located.
+Is there any guidance you can give?

-Flying freeholds in Waltham Abbey are unusual but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Waltham Abbey you would need to get your solicitor to go through the deeds thoroughly.
+Flying freeholds in Waltham Abbey are rare but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Waltham Abbey you must be sure that your lawyer goes through the deeds thoroughly.
 Your lender may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Waltham Abbey may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.